 Steam Cleaners: Professionals use steam cleaning as a way to quickly and effectively remove built-up debris from fine platinum jewelry.
 Although a standard at your jeweler’s bench, small steam cleaners are now being sold for home use.
 Make sure to follow manufacturer’s directions and dry thoroughly before wearing.

-Homemade Jewelry Cleaning: Your grandmother may have told you to clean your fine jewelry with toothpaste and a toothbrush, but there are less-abrasive ways to clean your platinum.
-One of the simplest is to mix a few drops of dish liquid (yes, the kind that sits on your counter top) with plain seltzer.
+Homemade Jewelry Cleaning: Your grandmother may have told you to clean your fine jewelry with toothpaste, but there are less-abrasive ways to clean your platinum.
+One of the simplest is to mix a few drops of gentle dish liquid (yes, the kind that sits on your counter top) with plain seltzer.
 According to the Good Housekeeping Institute, the carbonation loosens dirt and debris better than plain water, and is just as gentle.
-Soak your jewelry in this solution for five minutes, swishing it a few times for good measure.
-Brush away any leftover dirt and debris with a soft jewelry brush and gently dry with a soft, lint-free cloth.
+Soak your jewelry in this solution for one minute, swishing it a few times for good measure.
+Brush away any leftover dirt and debris with a soft toothbrush and gently dry with a soft, lint-free cloth.